vincentgoh1982/C-Sharp-Tip-and-Example/README.md

 Link: | Description:
 ------------ | -------------
-https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Mirror/Controller/PlayerController.cs| Player's information share with the server https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Mirror/Controller/SceneScript.cs| A scene networked object all can access and adjust. https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Mirror/Controller/SceneReference.cs| NetworkIdentity scene object gets disabled, as they are disabled until a player is in ‘ready’ status (ready status is usually set when player spawns).The workaround is to have the GameObject.Find() get the non-networked scene object, which will have those Network Identity scene object as pre-set variables. "sceneScript = GameObject.Find("SceneReference").GetComponent<SceneReference>().sceneScript;"
+https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Mirror/Application/SceneApplication.cs| Single entry point to your application and container of all critical instances and application-related data. https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Mirror/Controller/PlayerController.cs| Player's information share with the server https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Mirror/Controller/SceneScript.cs| A scene networked object all can access and adjust. https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Mirror/Controller/SceneReference.cs| NetworkIdentity scene object gets disabled, as they are disabled until a player is in ‘ready’ status (ready status is usually set when player spawns).The workaround is to have the GameObject.Find() get the non-networked scene object, which will have those Network Identity scene object as pre-set variables. "sceneScript = GameObject.Find("SceneReference").GetComponent<SceneReference>().sceneScript;"